Courtesy of Alexandre L'Heureux and Distillerie Fils du Roy

-JACQUELIN, FRANÇOISE-MARIE, Acadian heroine, wife of Charles de Saint-Étienne de La Tour; b.
-1602 in France; d.
-1645 at Fort La Tour.
+JACQUELIN, FRANÇOISE (Françoise-Marie), Acadian heroine, wife of Charles de Saint-Étienne de La Tour; baptized 18 July 1621 in Nogent-le-Rotrou, France, daughter of Jacques Jacquelin, medical doctor, and Hélène Lerminier; d.
+1645 at Fort La Tour (also called Fort Sainte-Marie).

-Nothing factual is known about her background.
-Although Charles de Menou d’Aulnay states she was the daughter of a Le Mans barber and became an actress in Paris, proof is lacking and it seems more probable that she was the daughter of a member of the lesser nobility.
-In 1640 she accepted a proposal of marriage from Charles de La Tour delivered by his La Rochelle agent, Desjardins Du Val.
-She sailed for Port Royal (Annapolis Royal, N.S.) where the ceremony was performed that same year.
-The couple settled at La Tour’s fort situated at the mouth of the Saint John River.
+Little is known about Françoise Jacquelin’s life before 31 Dec.
+1639, the day in Paris she signed a marriage contract with Charles de La Tour in the presence of his La Rochelle agent, Guillaume Desjardins Du Val.
+She sailed for Port Royal (Annapolis Royal, N.S.), where the ceremony was performed the following year.
+The couple settled at La Tour’s fort, situated at the mouth of the Saint John River.
 Here she made her home and gave birth to a son.

 The events that then transpired are shrouded in bias and personal animus, and made all the more confusing by scholastic prejudice.
 Consequently, we may never have a clear view of subsequent happenings.
 However, relatively unbiased accounts, such as that of Nicolas Denys, agree in substance.
 We are told that, once in possession of the fort, d’Aulnay went back on his word, disregarded the terms of capitulation, and ordered the arrest of the La Tour garrison.
 A gallows was erected at once and all of the soldiers captured at Fort La Tour hanged, except for one man – probably André Bernard – who agreed to be the executioner of his comrades.
 Madame de La Tour was forced to watch the hangings with a rope around her own neck.
 She herself died there three weeks later.